MaryannGitonga/Simple-Text-Editor-in-cpp/README.md

 A simple text editor in C++ running on the terminal, using stacks to perform insert text, delete text and undo changes.

 ## Motivation
 To make a simple text editor that implements data structures (sepcifically stacks and linked lists) with GUI in Java.
-But first, tried it in C++ to test out the logic.
+But first, tried it in C++ to test out the logic and build on a better understanding of the functionalities.

 ## Functionalities
 + Can insert text by appending to a tring variable